ReconOS/reconos.github.io/gettingstarted/tutorial/index.md

 ### Build the root filesystem

-To run Linux we need a root filesystem to mount.
+To run Linux, we also need a root filesystem to mount.
 In this section we will build a minimal root filesystem by compiling busybox.
-If you do not want to build the root filesystem by your own just download it from the ReconOS homepage and extract it to $WD/nfs.
+If you do not want to build the root filesystem by your own, just download it from the ReconOS homepage and extract it to $WD/nfs.

-The first step to create your own root filesystem is to donwload the busybox sources.
+The first step to create your own root filesystem is to download the busybox sources.

 ```